BorderProofBorderProof

 Overview

-Visa for foreign nationals visiting the Philippines temporarily for movie or documentary filming purposes.
+Short-term visa for foreign nationals visiting the Philippines for movie or documentary filming purposes without local employer-employee relationship.

 Requirements